Skip to Content

 Place de la Constitution

 As we approached, we were excited to see the Christmas pyramid—one of our favorite fixtures of German Christmas markets.
 The tall, platformed structure with its propeller top decked out in lights instantly transported us back to the joy of the first Christmas market we ever visited in Nuremberg.
-The bar was set high before we even stepped into the market, but it did not disappoint.
+The bar was set high before we even arrived in the square, and it exceeded our expectations.

 This part of the market has more than 60 wooden chalets set up around the famous Golden Lady (Gëlle Fra) monument, one of the city’s top attractions.
 Weaving our way through the stands, we found a wide variety of gifts, souvenirs, and seasonal items.
 There were handmade glass ornaments, snow globes, winter clothes, slippers, and all kind of cookies and candies to take home.